gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

 ## 1. Authentication

-Azure AI Foundry provides secure access to AI services and tools, including the Code Interpreter.
-You will need to authenticate using your Azure AI Foundry project connection string and model deployment name.
+This example uses a project connection string and Microsoft Entra ID authentication.

+The **project connection string** is a unique string that allows your application to connect to your Azure AI Foundry project.
+You can find it in the **Overview** tab of your Azure AI Foundry project in the Azure portal, under **Project details**.

+**Microsoft Entra ID authentication** uses your Azure identity to securely access Azure resources.
+You can authenticate using your Azure account credentials.
+To use this method, ensure you have the necessary permissions and have signed in using the Azure CLI (`az login`).

+**Steps:**

-1. Go to the Azure AI Foundry portal.
+1. Go to the Azure portal and navigate to your Azure AI Foundry project.
-2. Select your project and copy the **Project Connection String** from the **Overview** tab.
+2. Copy the **Project Connection String** from the **Overview** tab.
-3. Find your model deployment name under the **Models + endpoints** tab.
+3. Ensure you have the Azure CLI installed and run `az login` to authenticate with Microsoft Entra ID.

 ## 2. Developer environment setup